 The attached document is a docx reference for the October release of the 6.0 ZNet Beta and the subsequent GA release of the 6.0 ZNet stack and the 2.4 Thread stack.
 If you do not have Microsoft Word, you can download the original .html reference in a .zip archive.

-The stacks have a new Hardware Configurator which generates the #defines as seen in this document into the [project].h file and the hal-config.file.
+The stacks have a new Hardware Configurator which generates the #defines as seen in this document into the [part].hwconfig file and the config file for the particular stack, like hal-config.file or bootloader-configuration.h.

 For anyone not using the HWConf or having unexpected outputs in the Beta release, this reference document provides the defines, values and dependencies for the hardware, clock and peripheral options.